Cisco Systems (CSCO) Stock Slides as Market Rises: Facts to Know Before You Trade

-In the latest market close, Cisco Systems (CSCO) reached $53.45, with a -0.37% movement compared to the previous day.
-This change lagged the S&P 500's daily gain of 0.81%.
-Meanwhile, the Dow experienced a rise of 0.39%, and the technology-dominated Nasdaq saw an increase of 1.35%.
+The most recent trading session ended with Cisco Systems (CSCO) standing at $53.66, reflecting a -0.39% shift from the previouse trading day's closing.
+The stock's change was less than the S&P 500's daily gain of 0.43%.
+Meanwhile, the Dow experienced a rise of 0.19%, and the technology-dominated Nasdaq saw an increase of 0.71%.

-Heading into today, shares of the seller of routers, switches, software and services had lost 6.3% over the past month, outpacing the Computer and Technology sector's loss of 6.4% and lagging the S&P 500's loss of 6.19% in that time.
+Prior to today's trading, shares of the seller of routers, switches, software and services had lost 4.47% over the past month.
+This has lagged the Computer and Technology sector's loss of 1.56% and the S&P 500's loss of 2.1% in that time.

-The upcoming earnings release of Cisco Systems will be of great interest to investors.
-The company is forecasted to report an EPS of $1.03, showcasing a 19.77% upward movement from the corresponding quarter of the prior year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.61 billion, up 7.18% from the year-ago period.
+Investors will be eagerly watching for the performance of Cisco Systems in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on November 15, 2023.
+The company's earnings per share (EPS) are projected to be $1.03, reflecting a 19.77% increase from the same quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $14.61 billion, indicating a 7.18% increase compared to the same quarter of the previous year.

 For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $4.05 per share and a revenue of $57.74 billion, representing changes of +4.11% and +1.3%, respectively, from the prior year.

 Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Cisco Systems.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Cisco Systems is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Currently, Cisco Systems is carrying a Zacks Rank of #3 (Hold).

-Looking at its valuation, Cisco Systems is holding a Forward P/E ratio of 13.25.
-This signifies no noticeable deviation in comparison to the average Forward P/E of 13.25 for its industry.
+Looking at valuation, Cisco Systems is presently trading at a Forward P/E ratio of 13.3.
+This indicates no noticeable deviation in contrast to its industry's Forward P/E of 13.3.

-It's also important to note that CSCO currently trades at a PEG ratio of 2.1.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Computer - Networking industry had an average PEG ratio of 0.9 as trading concluded yesterday.
+Meanwhile, CSCO's PEG ratio is currently 2.11.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+By the end of yesterday's trading, the Computer - Networking industry had an average PEG ratio of 0.94.

 The Computer - Networking industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 84, finds itself in the top 34% echelons of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.